The Soul Rebels: Television and film appearances

-In 2014 The Soul Rebels appeared in The Originals on The CW network.
+In 2014, The Soul Rebels appeared in The Originals on The CW network.

-On May 12, 2013 The Soul Rebels were featured on The Andrew Marr Show on BBC One.
+On May 12, 2013, The Soul Rebels were featured on The Andrew Marr Show on BBC One.
 They performed Michael Jackson's "Off the Wall".

-On February 22, 2013 The Soul Rebels were the official house band for the Annual NFL Honors Award show on CBS prime time, hosted by Alec Baldwin.
-The NFL Honors is a two-hour prime time awards show presented by the National Football League to salute the best players and plays from the 2012 NFL season.
+On February 22, 2013, The Soul Rebels were the official house band for the Annual NFL Honors Award show on CBS prime time, hosted by Alec Baldwin.
+The NFL Honors is a two-hour prime-time awards show presented by the National Football League to salute the best players and plays from the 2012 NFL season.
 The event was held at the Mahalia Jackson Theater in New Orleans, Louisiana.

 On March 29, 2012, The Soul Rebels appeared on Conan on TBS with tour mates Galactic and Corey Glover of Living Colour.

 In December 2011, The Soul Rebels appeared on the BBC Two's Later with Jools Holland on the same episode as Metallica and Lou Reed.

 HBO's original series Treme featured The Soul Rebels performing "Drink A Little Poison (4 U Die)" on the season one finale episode and in season 4 episode two with Galactic and Corey Glover of Living Colour performing "Hey Na Na".

 On October 7, 2012, The Soul Rebels had a featured performance on NBC Sunday Night Football, performing the show's theme song.

 The band performed a New Orleans style Jazz funeral for the late Captain Phil Harris from Discovery Channel's show The Deadliest Catch.

 On February 24, 2012, The Soul Rebels were the subject of an NPR national broadcast of their show with Galactic live from Washington DC's 9:30 Club.
 The broadcast was syndicated on NPR and through other affiliates across the United States as well as webcast on NPR.org.

 The band was interviewed and their music was featured in an ESPN video feature on LSU cornerback Tyrann Mathieu entitled Tyrann Mathieu Plays Jazz.

-The Soul Rebels were filmed in a scene for the Nicolas Cage movie "The Hungry Rabbit Jumps."
+The Soul Rebels were filmed in a scene for the Nicolas Cage movie The Hungry Rabbit Jumps.

-The band appeared in an episode of Travel Channel's Booze Traveler in February 2015, entitled "Dead in New Orleans".
+The band appeared in an episode of Travel Channel's Booze Traveler, in February 2015, entitled "Dead in New Orleans".

 The band also appeared on the June 13, 2017 edition of SmackDown Live, performing a rendition of "New Day, New Way" for the New Day.
 The show was taped and aired live from New Orleans, the band's hometown.

+In 2023, the band performed "His Soul Left Gloss on the Rose" on the soundtrack of the 2023 film Haunted Mansion.